Updated: May 23

 As with any new introduction to your cat's routine, there's no need to rush with CBS!
 As a general guideline we recommend 1 mg for every ten pounds of weight, split into AM and PM administrations.

 However, this is a general recommendation!
 Your cat and their needs are unique.
-You can increase as needed until their needs are met.
+You can safely increase as needed until their needs are met.
+The only side effects of your cat getting more CBD than they may need are lethargy and looser stool.
+If you see these, you will know to dial back the dose, but your cat will be perfectly safe.

 Generally, pet owners see little to no adverse side effects from CBD.
 That being said, every cat's system is different!